20 min read

 Some popular apps that are built with Electron are Visual Studio Code, Twitch, Slack, Figma, and Discord.

 AI and machine learning are widely used to imitate human intelligence and perform simple as well as complex functions like the ability to learn and analyze information, collect data, understand the emotions of humans, or solve complex business challenges and problems.

 We saw over just this past year the rapid growth of machine learning platforms and applications such as GitHub Copilot and more recently ChatGPT.
 These are both based on the OpenAI models.

-AI is everywhere, get used to it, it's not going away.
+AI is everywhere, get used to it, and it's not going away.
 It's not going to take your jobs any time soon, in fact, there is a lot of demand for new developers who can develop and improve these AI technologies.
-So this is definitely a field of study you should check out.
+So this is a field of study you should check out.